 Types of Hearings

-- Administrative: A student or student organization who has been charged with an Honor Code violation, and is not facing suspension or dismissal, can choose a hearing held by a hearing officer.
+- Administrative: A student or student organization who has been charged with an Honor Code violation, and is not facing suspension or dismissal, can choose a hearing held by an administrative hearing officer.

 - Honor Board: An Honor Board hears the cases of students, organizations, or groups that are facing University suspension or dismissal.
 If the student accepts responsibility, the Honor Board will assign sanction(s).
 If the student denies responsibility, the Honor Board must determine if the student is or is not responsible and then assign sanction(s), if needed.
 The Honor Board may render a finding of responsibility on a lesser-related violation, even if not specified in the notice letter.
 Generally, the Dean of Students hearing officer determines the nature of the violation and whether an Honor Board is the appropriate approach.
 The Honor Board is composed of student, faculty, and staff representatives.
 After the decision is delivered, the student may request an appeal directly to the initial hearing officer.

 - Student Court: The Student Court is the branch of the Student Government Association (SGA) that hears cases involving traffic and parking violations; personal disputes between two or more students; and cases referred by the Dean of Students Office, Campus Safety, Housing & Residence Life, and Student Engagement & Student Union.
 For information, visit the SGA website.